ideil/SoftButton/README.md

 Just download the project, and drag and drop the "SoftButton" folder in your project.

+> If you have troubles displaying controls in Storyboard, add `@loader_path/../Frameworks` value to `Runpath Search Paths` of your target build setting.

 ## License

 **SoftButton** is available under the MIT license.
 See the [LICENSE](https://github.com/ideil/SoftButton/blob/develop/LICENSE) file for more info.